 In 1986, the Cannon Group reached its peak, with 43 films in the calendar year alone, several times greater than the output of any of the major studios.
 Cannon paid top dollar to sign Sylvester Stallone and Christopher Reeve for starring in two pictures each.
-To soften the Critical Backlash against its B-movies, Cannon commissioned higher-aiming films from such famous directors as John Cassavetes, John Frankenheimer, Jean-Luc Godard and Franco Zeffirelli, which were financed by packaging them with their more lucrative films in the pre-sales market.
+To soften the backlash against its B-movies, Cannon commissioned higher-aiming films from such famous directors as John Cassavetes, John Frankenheimer, Jean-Luc Godard and Franco Zeffirelli, which were financed by packaging them with their more lucrative films in the pre-sales market.
 It also received a critical success in the Dutch film The Assault, which gave Golan-Globus both the Academy Award and the Golden Globe for Best Foreign Langauge Film of the year.
 It also was able to secure a deal with producers Alexander and Ilya Salkind to make Superman IV: The Quest for Peace, as well as with Mattel and Marvel Comics for the rights to produce film adaptations of their properties (Cannon was able to produce a Masters of the Universe movie and almost filmed a Spider-Man movie).
 They also acquired Thorn EMI Screen Entertainment, giving them access to a large library of (mostly British) films and theatre chains throughout Britain.

 However, this was also the beginning of the bad times for the company.
 The Cannon Group was notoriously stretching its financial resources way too thin.
 Golan and Globus were being accused of reallocating money allocated for certain films over to other projects, which explained how Superman IV turned out like it did.
 The U.S. Securities and Exchanges Commission (SEC), in its investigation of the Cannon Group, suspected the company of misstating its budgets.